Distributed morphology: Exponent list: vocabulary items

-Vocabulary items associate phonological content with arrays of underspecified syntactic and/or semantic features – the features listed in the Lexicon – and they are the closest notion to the traditional morpheme known from generative grammar.
-Postsyntactic Morphology posits that this operation takes place after the syntax itself has occurred.
+Vocabulary items associate phonological content with arrays of underspecified syntactic and/or semantic features—the features listed in the lexicon—and they are the closest notion to the traditional morpheme concept as known from generative grammar.
+Postsyntactic Morphology posits that this operation takes place after the syntax itself has been expressed.

-Vocabulary items are also known as the Exponent List.
-In Distributed Morphology, after the syntax of a given utterance is complete, the Exponent List must be consulted to provide phonological content.
+Vocabulary items are also known as the exponent list.
+In Distributed Morphology, after the syntax of a given utterance is complete, the exponent list must be consulted to provide phonological content.
 This is known as 'exponing' an item.
 In other words, a vocabulary item is a relation between a phonological string (which could also be zero or null) and the context in which this string may be inserted.
 Vocabulary items compete for insertion to syntactic nodes at spell-out, i.e. after syntactic operations are complete.
-The following is an example of a vocabulary item in Distributed Morphology:

-An affix in Russian can be exponed as follows:
+As an example of a vocabulary item, an affix in Russian can be exponed as follows: